Eaglescliffe railway station: Tees Valley Metro

 Transit diagram showcasing all discussed or mentioned ideas for the Tees Valley Metro.

 Starting in 2006, Eaglescliffe was mentioned within the Tees Valley Metro scheme.
 This was a plan to upgrade the Tees Valley Line and sections of the Esk Valley Line and Durham Coast Line to provide a faster and more frequent service across the North East of England.
 In the initial phases the services would have been heavy rail mostly along existing alignments with new additional infrastructure and rollingstock.
 The later phase would have introduced tram-trains to allow street running and further heavy rail extensions.

 As part of the scheme, Eaglescliffe station would have received improved service to Darlington and Saltburn (1–2 to 4 trains per hour) and new rollingstock.
 The station would also have received a new ticket office, waiting facility, outdoor shelters, electronic information displays, and possible extension to the car park (Improvements eventually occurred after cancellation, with plans for the new footbridge starting in 2024).
 While speculative, there was further talk about additional stations being added in the area such as a Preston Farm station, and street-running trams to Ingleby Barwick, which may have impacted Eaglescliffe.

 However, due to a change in government in 2010 and the 2008 financial crisis, the project was ultimately shelved.
-Several stations eventually got their improvements and there is a possibility of improved rollingstock and services in the future which may affect Eaglescliffe.
+Several stations eventually got their improvements and there is a possibility of improved rolling stock and services in the future which may affect Eaglescliffe.

 Facilities

 The station's facilities have been recently upgraded during the early and mid–2010s, with improvements including the installation of real-time information screens and CCTV, as well as renewed station signage.

 In January 2012, construction work started on a new ticket office at the station.
 In April 2015, the station's previous waiting shelters were replaced by a modern waiting room.

 The station has been staffed since 2012.
 Initially, the ticket office was operated by an independent company, Chester-le-Track, which also operated the station at Chester-le-Street.
 Chester-le-Track ceased trading on 31 March 2018, and the booking office was subsequently closed.

 The ticket office was later re-opened on 3 April 2018, and is now managed by Northern Trains, with staff provided by Grand Central.
-As of July 2021, the ticket office is open between 09:00 and 16:00 on weekdays, and closed on Saturday and Sunday.

 There is step-free access to the island platform via the ramped footbridge from the car park and station entrance.

 In May 2024, improvements to Eaglescliffe Station started, with a new footbridge connecting to the west side as well as the existing footbridge and ramps refurbished, with new waiting areas and taxi office being added as part of the project.

+On 29 June 2026, an enlarged ticket office, a new overbridge with lifts and a new car park were opened as part of a £14.5 million project to improve the station's facilities.